Twistors, the ASD Yang-Mills equations, and 4d Chern-Simons theory: Twistor actions

+is equivalent to the classical equation of motion of the PCM without WZW term.
 We can also perform this reduction directly on twistor space.
-Doing so yields 4d Chern-Simons theory on $\E^2\times{\CP}^1$ with measure
+Doing so yields \CSt{4} on $\cV = \Sigma\times\CP^1$ with

-and the obvious boundary conditions on $A'$.
-4d Chern-Simons theory with this choice of measure has not been studied in detail, but is a straightforward if somewhat tedious calculation to show that the corresponding effective action on $\E^2$ is given by \eqref{eq:SSRCSE2}.
-(Higher order poles in $\omega$ were considered in \cite{benini2020homotopical}, but not the explicit case appearing here.)
+and the obvious boundary conditions on $A'$. \CSt{4} for this choice of $\omega$ has not been studied in the literature, but it is straightforward to show that it descends to the pseudodual of the PCM.
+(Higher order poles in $\omega$ were considered in \cite{benini2020homotopical}, but not the explicit example appearing here.
+Since this work first appeared the pseudodual of the PCM was obtained from \CSt{4} using a slightly different, though related, construction in \cite{lacroix2021integrable}.)